Rafi-99/The-Monitor/docs/index.md

 ---
-page.description: A multipurpose Discord server bot created using the official Java Discord API wrapper.
+description: A multipurpose Discord server bot created using the official Java Discord API wrapper.
 ---

 # The Monitor ™